Getting Started with MaxTAF

 - Add new modules and libraries

-You can access the Workspace from the left navigation menu by clicking on the Workspace menu option :
+You can access the file system from the navigation menu by clicking on the file system menu option:

-Warning: As with any other file managing system, be extra careful when deleting files as you may cause irreparable damage.
+Warning: As with any other file managing system, be very careful when deleting files/folders as you may cause irreparable damage.

 MaxTAF files are organized in a typical hierarchical manner.
 Within the project root folder there is a dedicated directory for each of the supported languages.